AeloveRim/TahrovinGrit/README.md

 ## Optional mods

 Before starting, you can make choices in the Optional sections of the list, colored in Orange in MO2.
 Pick a set of controller bindings, a defeat mod, a Vampire Lord body mod depending on your character's gender, and any of the other optional mods that interest you.
-Make sure to do so **before you start a new game** as changing your mods mid-save can be a bad idea :
+Make sure to do so **before you start a new game** as enabling or disabling some of these mods mid-save can be a bad idea :

 - Quickloot VR : Adds a looting menu similar to the one present in FO4
 - Smalls : Adds underwear to bodies when you loot them, doesn't work well with Quickloot.